 After Wieland’s retirement in the1940s the Peabody was without a paleobotanist until 1962, when Theodore Delevoryas was appointed Associate Curator.
 During his 10-year stay, Delevoryas expanded and enhanced the collection with specimens of Triassic and Jurassic cycadophytes.
 After another hiatus, Bruce Tiffney became Curator in 1977, and added several collections of Mesozoic and Tertiary flowering plants.

 In 1982, Leo J. Hickey came from the Smithsonian Institution to assume directorship of the Yale Peabody Museum, and to join Tiffney as Curator in the Division of Botany.
 Hickey brought with him, and he and his students continue to amass, major collections of Cretaceous and Tertiary angiosperm fossils.
 Tiffney left in 1986, leaving Hickey as curator-in-charge of the paleobotanical collection.
+After Dr. Hickey's passing in 2013, Peter Crane served as curator-in-charge until 2016.
+Currently, Michael Donoghue serves as the curator-in-charge of the paleobotanical collection.
 From 1989 until 2008 Linda Klise served as the Paleobotany Division’s first Collections Manager.
 In 2008 Dr. Shusheng Hu was hired as the Division’s Collections Manager.